 How to write an apology email to UK customers, clients or colleagues.

 Made a blunder or mistake?
-Apologise the professional way with useful tips, advice and apology email templates from Adobe Express.
+Apologise in a professional way with useful tips, advice and apology email templates from Adobe Express.

-Sometimes things don’t go to plan.
-Whether it’s a product issue or communication mishap, mistakes can happen at any time.
+Sometimes things don’t go to plan at work.
+Whether it’s a product issue or communication mishap, mistakes can happen.
 A simple apology can help to acknowledge the issue and take responsibility for it.

 Apologising is part of being human.
 It allows us to save strained relationships, restore harmony with colleagues and soothe disgruntled customers.
-While apologising in person may be best, a written or formal apology can also go a long way.
+While apologising in person may be best, a written or formal apology email to a client or coworker can also go a long way.

 But saying sorry can be easier said than done.
-In this guide, we explain what an apology email is and how to write a professional apology email.
+In this guide, we explain what an apology email is and how to write an apology email.
 Take the first step to conflict resolution with Adobe Express.

 What is an apology email?